 Karen Wilson, MD, MPH, FAAP

 Dr. Wilson is an Associate Professor and Section Head of Pediatric Hospital Medicine at Children’s Hospital Colorado and the University of Colorado School of Medicine in Aurora, CO.
 Dr. Wilson received her undergraduate degree at St. Lawrence University, and her Master's in Public Health and MD at the University of Rochester.
 Dr. Wilson's research interests include the impact of secondhand tobacco smoke (SHS) on children, and how best to help reduce their exposure.
 She also studies hospitalizations for respiratory illness, and the impact of SHS on inflammatory markers and development of asthma in children hospitalized for bronchiolitis.
 She has an R01 from the National Cancer Institute to study an inpatient parent cessation and exposure reduction intervention, and she is PI of the AAP Richmond Center Respiratory Illness and Secondhand Smoke Exposure in Kids (RISSK) project which studies biomarkers of inflammation in smoke-exposed children, and a Co-PI on the AAP Richmond Center Measurement Core project.
-Dr. Wilson is a Co-Chair of the AAP Provisional Section on Tobacco Control, as well as a member of the Executive Committee of the Pediatric Research in Inpatient Settings network, and co-chair of the AAP Section on Hospital Medicine Research Subcommittee.
+Dr. Wilson is a Co-Chair of the AAP Provisional Section on Tobacco Control, as well as a member of the Executive Committee of the Pediatric Research in Inpatient Settings network, and the Research Chair of the Academic Pediatric Association.

 Jonathan Winickoff, MD, MPH, FAAP